Our culture thrives on instant gratification. Streaming media, medical appointments, and online shopping are all just a point and click away.

 - Inventory: How much product will you have on hand?
 Where will it be stored?

 - Delivery fulfillment: What is your delivery lead time?
 Will you offer both local and international shipping?

-The time or effort you invest won’t matter much to potential investors.
+The time or effort you invest won’t matter much to potential investors if you don’t have a demonstrable history of financial health.
 Their top consideration is a business’s financial feasibility.

 Your financial plan is one of the most critical sections in your ecommerce business plan.
 With 82% of companies failing due to cash flow problems, potential investors want to know if a business will be worth their while.
 Digging into the financials will also help to determine how to fund initial startup costs.

 No two businesses are identical, so the specifics vary depending on your particular business needs.
 That being said, most financial plans include:

 - Income statement: This includes revenue sources and income statements which show whether the business was profitable or not.

 - Balance sheet: This provides a snapshot of your business’s equity, which is the difference between the assets and liabilities.